Draw Down and Maximum Draw Down in Gold Trading

-In business in order to make profit one must learn how to manage the risks.
-To make profits in trading you need to learn about the various gold trading money management strategies discussed on this learn Gold tutorial web site.
+In business in order to make a profit a trader must learn how to manage the risks.
+To make profits in trading you will need to learn about the various gold trading risk management methods discussed on this learn Gold lesson web site.

 Draw-down

-As traders the number one risk is known as draw-down - this is the amount of money you've lost in your xauusd trading account on a single gold trading transaction.
+As traders the number one risk is known as draw-down - this is the amount of money you have lost in your trading account on a single gold trading transaction.

 Maximum Draw-down

-This is the total amount of money you've lost in your xauusd trading account before you begin making profitable trades.
-For example if you have $10,000 capital & make 5 consecutive losing trades with a total of $1,500 loss before making 10 winning trades with a total of $4,000 profit.
+This is the total amount of money you have lost in your trading account before you start making profitable trades.
+For example if you have $10,000 capital and make five consecutive losing trades with a total of $1,500 trading loss before making 10 winning trades with a total of $4,000 profit.
 Then draw-down is $1,500 divided by $10,000, which is 15 % maximum draw-down.

 DrawDown is $442.82 (4.4%)